 Rounding out the group of nine U.Va. faculty making the list was Daniel Willingham, professor of psychology in the College of Arts & Sciences and a scholar affiliated with Curry’s Center for Advanced Study of Teaching and Learning (23).

-Robert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningCarol A. Tomlinson William Clay Parrish Jr. Professor EmeritusJosipa Roksa ProfessorSarah E. Turner University Professor, Economics & EducationJames H. Wyckoff Professor, Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabDaphna Bassok Associate Professor, Associate Director, EdPolicyWorks
+Robert C. Pianta Dean , Batten Bicentennial Professor of Early Childhood Education, Founding Director, Center for Advanced Study of Teaching and LearningCarol A. Tomlinson William Clay Parrish Jr. Professor EmeritusJosipa Roksa ProfessorSarah E. Turner University Professor, Economics & EducationJames H. Wyckoff Professor, Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabDaphna Bassok Batten Bicentennial Associate Professor of Early Childhood Education, Associate Director, EdPolicyWorks